nmaksimova/square-panda-cb92c/src/pages/kids-dance-classes.md

       - title: Kids Group Classes
         subtitle: ''
         content: >
-          It doesn't matter if you are an experienced dancer or just a beginner who wants to learn **how to dance**, Ilta Dance has group programs for all levels.
+          Our group classes designed for kids all ages and levels.

-          Beginner group classes are designed for those who have no previous dance experience or have a little bit of dance experience and would like to learn the steps properly.
+          Group classes for our youngest dancers (starting from **3-4 years old**) focus on musicality and an easy start on rhythm and posture using simple stretches, fun music and movement.

-          Intermediate group classes are for the next level.
-Building on what you already know or expand your dance repertoire, learn new dances and add more steps and patterns.
+          In group classes for **older children and youth**, the focus is on developing a solid foundation in the basics.
+You will learn steps and step patterns, posture, dancing on beat and more.

           Dances we teach: